remynewton/Test-Automation-Homework-Week-6/README.md

 I’d like to note that I made 4 complex enums already and 2 custom lambda functions with generics.
 I don’t recall how many lambda functions from utils I used, so I’ll make some.

-I added 3 lambda functions from utils to PoliceStation.java and there are already 2 streams:
+I added 3 lambda functions from utils to PoliceStation.java.
+There are two "forEach" terminal stream operations in the code.
+Additionally, there are collection streamings under getPersonByName and printReport with terminal and non-terminal operations.

 ```
 package com.laba.solvd.hw;